When designing a class to be extended two major design goals are to reuse data, i.e. variable declarations and to reuse behavior, i.e. equations.

 There are two ways to indirectly associate a name with equations(s), a declaration equation named by its variable or a group of equations in a named replaceable local class.

-ResistorEquation class within the class Resistor3 below is an example of this technique.
+The ResistorEquation class within the class Resistor3 below is an example of this technique.
 Resistor3 has the same data fields and behavior as Resistor, but allows redeclaration of its equations since they are defined in the replaceable class ResistorEquation.

-TempResistor3 can inherit Resistor3, by declaring its temperature dependent equation in a redeclaration class ResistorEquation that replaces the original local class ResistorEquation.
+The temperature dependent resistor class TempResistor3 can inherit Resistor3, by declaring its temperature dependent equation in a redeclaration class ResistorEquation that replaces the original local class ResistorEquation.